Indexing is a necessary step before your website can be shown on Google.

 But I think this is the wrong approach.
 There are actually many large sites that Google can fully index.

 You can do various things to help Google index more pages on your website, and you should.
+If you have a large website, check out this article on how to check the indexing status of a large website.

 Every other SEO effort you make on your website will have a diminished ROI if you still have unindexed content.